Occupations, Avocations, and Work

 Paid trickster, troublemaker- keeps organizations vibrant (a specialized Applied Sociologist).

 The study of biological viruses, including infection of the host cells, the disease process, and treatment in various means, such as bionano and hylo immunities and immune system boosters.
-Also the study of geneered viruses and their uses in cosmetic and DIY phenotypic modification.
+Also the study of geneered viruses and their uses in cosmetic and phenotypic modification.

 The study of digital, alife, and ai viruses, including replication and infection of the host system, and treatment and inoculation.